boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ```
   - https://o365blog.com/aadinternals/#installation

+## Azure AD Recon
+The Azure Device Code phishing technique is dependant on your target using Azure Active Directory.
+Before launching an Azure Device Code phishing campaign, it is wise to ensure your target uses Azure.
 ### Check if the target domain uses Azure Active Directory

 ##### Target is registered to Azure Active Directory